-DOES no longer mails Form UC-30 or Form UC-30H to employers.
-Employers with five or more employees are required to submit reports online via ESSP.
-However, UC-30 and UC-30H forms are available on request.
-Employers who need a form may call (202) 698-7550 to request that one be mailed to them.
-These Forms are pre-printed with the employer name, address, account number, quarters or year to be reported, due date, and the tax rate to be used when computing the tax due.
+Form UC-30 is mailed near the end of each quarter to all employers reporting quarterly.
+Form UC-30H is mailed in January, following the end of the report year, to all household employers reporting annually.
+These Forms are preprinted with the employer name, address, account number, quarters or year to be reported, due date, and the tax rate to be used when computing the tax due.
+If the Form is not received, please request the DOES Office of Unemployment Compensation-Tax Division to mail a duplicate form.
 Failure to receive a quarterly or annual Form does not relieve the employer of the responsibility for filing.